FikriAbdillah01/credit-card-fraud-analysis/README.md

 The research suggestion of this project:

 - Try another machine learning model to predict the credit card fraud.
-- Some preprocessing models, instead of SMOTE, may be potentially countered the imbalance problem and improved the machine learning performance.
+- Exploring alternative preprocessing models to enhance machine learning performance.

 ## Reference